 If you are concerned about the health of a person experiencing homelessness, or if they look unwell, dial 999 for the emergency services.
 Your intervention could save someone’s life.

-What to do if you are rough sleeping or see someone sleeping rough
+What to do if you are homeless or would like to help someone experiencing homelessness:

-We recommend you contact StreetLink – the rough sleeper referral service for England and Wales.
+Contact StreetLink, the homelessness referral service for England and Wales.

-You can either call 0300 500 0914, visit their website at www.streetlink.org.uk or download their app (Apple or Android).
-StreetLink will then be able to connect rough sleepers with local street outreach teams or other support in the local area.
-The service accepts calls from the public and self-referrals from current rough sleepers.
+StreetLink can connect people experiencing homelessness with local outreach teams or other support in their local area.
+The service accepts calls from the public and self-referrals from those in need.

 What to do if you are worried you may become homeless

-A number of different organisations can provide support and guidance if you are in a housing crisis.
+Aside from YMCA, a number of other organisations can provide support and guidance if you are in a housing crisis.
 Options include:

 - Your local council’s Housing Department– find contact details for your local council using the directory service for referral requests